-- With a diagnosis of diabetic vascular disease, the record must clearly link the vascular disease to diabetes as the cause (language such as "diabetic", "with", "due to", etc.). - Code assignment depends on the medical record description of the specific type of diabetes mellitus and the specific type of vascular disease.
+- There is an assumed relationship between diabetes and peripheral vascular disease when both conditions are present unless the physician indicates peripheral vascular disease is totally unrelated to diabetes. - Code assignment depends on the medical record description of the specific type of diabetes mellitus and the specific type of vascular disease.